whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/URLs/help-google-choose-the-right-canonical-url-for-your-duplicate-pages.md

-# Help Google choose the right canonical URL for your duplicate pages
+# Help Google Choose the Right Canonical URL for Your Duplicate Pages

 bookmark_border Stay organized with collections Save and categorize content based on your preferences.